dario-vega/oug/demo-lab-nosql/explore-run-queries/explore-run-queries.md

 * An Oracle Free Tier, Always Free, or Paid Cloud Account
 * Connection to the Oracle NoSQL Database Cloud Service
 * Working knowledge of bash shell
-* Working knowledge of vi, emacs
-* Working knowledge of Python
+* Working knowledge of SQL language

 ## Task 1: Restart the Cloud Shell